 1. Choose the Right Time of Year

 Plan your trip to Norway well.
 You can see the Norway fjords' Northern Lights strongest when the seasons are changing, during September and March, but anytime in between that, from October-February, also gives you a great shot of a sighting.
-A Tromso northern lights tour where you sail, hike and chase the Northern Lights across the fjords is one of the best ways to do this, and this trip has an 88% success rate of spotting the northern lights between September and March if you want to make things a bit simpler.
+A Tromso northern lights tour where you sail, hike and chase the Northern Lights across the fjords is one of the best ways to do this, and this trip has an 88% success rate of spotting the northern lights between September and March!
 Norway fjords and Northern Lights... on a boat!
 Oh, and obviously avoid summer, when the midnight sun will scupper all your plans.

 2. Don’t Go to Sleep too Early